History, tourist information, and nearby accommodation

 Objects trace the history of Zennor from prehistoric settlement over 5000 years ago to the 1950s.
 The museum looks at some of Zenor's most famous visitors, like author DH Lawrence.
 The author came to Zennor in 1916 with his German wife Frieda.
 They hoped to escape the xenophobia surrounding anyone German.
 The Lawrences stayed at the Tinners Arms, and later rented Higher Tregerthen farm nearby, where Lawrence wrote his novell Women in Love.
 Unfortunately, Zenor was not exempt from anti-German feeling, and the police ordered the couple to leave, believing them to be German spies.

-Learn about a local character, Miss Frost, who built a lion house in her garden.
-The museum a Tardis of local heritage!
+You can also learn about a local character, Miss Frost, who built a lion house in her garden.
+The museum is a Tardis of local heritage!

 The National Trust owns large areas of land in the region, including all of Zennor Head.
 There is a circular walk from the village to Zennor Head, following blue trainer signs.
 Its only about a mile in total and should take no more than 1 hour at most to the headland and back, and your reward is fantastic coastal scenery.
 Grey seals can often be seen offshore, and Cornish choughs, fulmar, and gulls make their home on the cliffs.
 The path starts by the pub and follows the lane towards Carn Cobba, then describes a loop around the cliffs on the headland before heading back up the lane.

 Outside the village, by the side of the road, is a large stone, thought to have been used by John Wesley as a pulpit when he came to Zennor in 1748.